Selling Historic Homes: Positioning, Disclosures, and Marketing Angles for Real Estate Agents

 Historic Designation Versus Marketing Impact

-Type Rules Credits Buyer view
+Type Rules Credits or incentives Buyer view

 The 10-Point Heritage Listing Audit